 Another student read a story written by her sister detailing the fear undocumented immigrants will have to experience daily under Trump’s administration.
-During his campaign, Trump promised to mass deport undocumented immigrants in the first 100 days of his presidency.
-He has also said he plans to terminate DACA.

 While the rally focused on issues of immigration, other topics of discussion included Black Lives Matter, queer rights, the College’s mental health services and Trump’s proposed Muslim registry.
 Tellez said the walkout aimed to promote “a multi-faceted understanding of dismantling different but interconnected systems of oppression.”

 “Less slabs, more therapists,” one of the chants, contrasted the numerous marble slabs around campus with the lack of available counselors at the Health Center.

 Protesters entered Hopkins, where they continued to chant and tell stories.
 It was the first time students had occupied Hopkins since 1969, when the Afro-American Society demanded that the College create an Africana Studies department, refusing to leave the building for several days.
 Serrano said the protest showed the power and vivacity of student activism.